runit-org/runIt/.github/ISSUE_TEMPLATE/new-feature.md

 ---
-name: "💡  New feature"
+name: "💡  New feature idea"
-about: Add new feature
+about: Idea for new feature
 title: ''
-labels: feature
+labels: feature, idea
 assignees: ''

 ---